baltpeter/benjamin-altpeter.de/site/content/post/static-file-cdn-s3-cloudfront.md

 With [AWS](https://aws.amazon.com/)’s [S3](https://aws.amazon.com/s3/) and [CloudFront](https://aws.amazon.com/cloudfront/), you can quickly setup a personal static file CDN that is very reliable and fast while only costing negligble amounts of money in most situations.
 However, whenever setting up a new domain, I find myself going through a number of tutorials and doing a fair bit of trial-and-error to get the configuration (especially regarding CORS) right, so I decided to finally do my own write-up for future reference.

 This post will assume that you have at least some prior knowledge of AWS and not go into too much explaining of what we are doing, rather focussing on the caveats of what to watch out for.
+I will setup a static file CDN for [datarequests.org](https://www.datarequests.org), a project I am currently working on with a friend of mine, whereby we want to help you exercise your rights under the GDPR.

 ## Setting up the S3 bucket